How To Reset The Google Chrome To Default Setting?

 Tip You Should Know Before Resetting Chrome

-Resetting Chrome in Windows is easy and won’t delete your bookmarks, browsing history, and saved passwords.
-However, it will reset your launch page, new tab page, content settings, default search engines, extensions and themes, cookies and website data, and fixed tabs.
+Resetting Chrome in Windows is easy and won’t delete the saved bookmarks and passwords.
+However, it will reset your browsing history, launch page, new tab page, content settings, default search engines, extensions and themes, cookies and website data, and fixed tabs.

 Reset Chrome To Default Settings